MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 # Exercise \#1: Create New Table

-**Objective:** In this exercise, you will create new custom table Visits.
+**Objective:** In this exercise, you will create new custom table for Visits.

 ## Task \# 1: Create Visit Table and Columns

-The **Visit** table will contain information about the campus visits including the building, visitor, scheduled and actual time of each visit.
+The **Visit** table will contain information about the campus visits including the visitor, scheduled times and actual times of each visit.

 We would like to assign each visit a unique number that can be easily entered and interpreted by a visitor when asked during the visit check-in process.